FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/tool-bars.md

 ## Tool Bars

 The Standard toolbar is split into the following sections.
-You can enable, disable and arrange individual sections using the Window menu.
+You can optionally enable, disable and arrange individual sections using the Window menu.

 ### File